-So, .com vs .co, which one is best?
-The .com is the best choice for your website as it is the most popular, in demand extension for any website, blog or online store.
+So, .com vs. .co, which one is the best domain extension?
+The .com is the best choice for your website as it is the most popular, in-demand extension for any website, blog, or online store.

-A .co is a great alternative to a .com though for any company focused website.
+A .co is an excellent alternative to a .com for any company-focused website.
 It’s a more fun and modern extension when compared to getting a .net or a .org.
 While it does not have the familiarity of a .com, you can still build a trustworthy brand on a .co

-Last, just remember your end visitor is simply not going to care that much if your personal finance blog is using a .co or .com, neither does Google.
+Last, remember your end visitor will not care much if your personal finance blog uses a .co or .com, and neither does Google.
 What matters is building out a helpful, authoritative website.